HumayounBaig/Object-Recognition-Application/README.md

 # Object-Recognition-Application
 Detect Common objects using opencv trained haar classifiers

-This project is an openCv implementation for detecting objects using haarcascades.
+This project is an OpenCv implementation for detecting objects using haarcascades.
 The purpose of the project is to improve accuracy of other objects included in the file as commented out code.